joemasilotti/masilotti.com/_posts/2020-07-24-tailwind-css.md

 ## Building Tailwind

 OK, great, you’re convinced.
-“Let’s do Tailwind!”
+"Let’s do Tailwind!"
 I can hear you yelling at your monitor.
 But how? …great question.

 For all my praise, Tailwind is still a pain in the butt to build.
 Because of its complex build process (relative to Bootstrap) it requires a bit of modern web packaging know-how.